What do Chase Freedom® Travel Insurance Benefits cover?

 It's true, common carrier expenses such as a plane ticket or cruise line booking can be reimbursed — if certain covered situations arise that interrupt your vacation or force the cancellation of your reservation.
 Read on to learn more about these benefits, as well as some important facts to know before you purchase your next vacation using your Freedom card.

-Do Chase Freedom credit cards come with travel insurance?
+Do Chase Freedom credit cards come with travel insurance benefits?

-All three currently issued Freedom cards: Chase Freedom Unlimited®, Chase Freedom Flex® and Chase Freedom Rise® offer their cardmembers basic travel insurance covering trip interruption or cancellation.
+All three currently issued Freedom cards: Chase Freedom Unlimited®, Chase Freedom Flex® and Chase Freedom Rise® offer their cardmembers Trip Cancellation and Interruption Insurance, which is a basic travel insurance.
 This covers certain ‘‘what if’’ situations that may impact your travel plans, providing reimbursement after a claim is filed and processed.

-For the Freedom family of cardmembers, the maximum amount of this reimbursement benefit is up to $1,500 per cardmember, their immediate relative or domestic partner.
-The maximum reimbursement benefit per trip is $6,000.
+For the Freedom family of cardmembers, the maximum amount of this reimbursement benefit is up to $1,500 per covered traveler.
+The maximum reimbursement benefit for all covered travelers per trip is $6,000.

 In order to be covered, the flight or cruise trip must be paid in full or partially using your Chase Freedom card or accumulated Ultimate Rewards®.
-Immediate family members do not necessarily need to be traveling with the Freedom cardmember who booked the trip for the trip interruption or cancellation benefit to apply.
+Covered travelers do not necessarily need to be traveling with the Freedom cardmember who booked the trip for the Trip Cancellation and Interruption Insurance to apply.

 What’s the difference between trip interruption and trip cancellation?